 A high-pile wool rug creates softness underfoot and a light-trapping texture that reads as warmth from across the room.
 A flatweave in a tonal geometric brings structure and formality.
 A natural fiber rug in jute or sisal introduces roughness, a deliberate counterpoint to the softer materials above it.

 Textured area rugs are one of the most efficient ways to shift the feeling of a dark room without touching anything else.
 Pile catches shadow differently depending on the light source, which means the rug actively participates in the room's atmosphere.
 One caution: avoid very dark rugs in rooms that are already dark throughout.
 The floor is a useful place for slightly lighter tone or inherent material variation, a place where the eye can rest.
+And make sure the rug is large enough to read as a foundation.
+If it floats in the center and misses the front legs of the main seating, the texture reads as an accessory rather than an anchor.

 Tactile Home Decor: How Lighting Activates Texture

 This is where most conversations about moody interiors stop too soon.
-Lighting is treated as atmosphere rather than what it actually is in a textured room: the mechanism by which texture becomes visible.
+Lighting is treated as atmosphere rather than what it actually is in a textured room, the mechanism by which texture becomes visible.

 Textile Layering at Home: Objects and Surface Detail